freegeek-pdx/mkuser/README.md

 > Save distribution package to create a user with the other specified options.<br/>
 > This will not create a user immediately on the current system, but will save a distribution package file that can be used on another system.<br/>
-> The distribution package (product archive) created will be suitable for use with `startosinstall --installpackage` or `installer -pkg` or "Installer" app.<br/>
+> The distribution package (product archive) created will be suitable for use with `startosinstall --installpackage` or `installer -pkg` or "Installer" app, and is also a "nopayload" package so no package receipt will be written.<br/>
 > If no path is specified, the current working directory will be used along with the default filename: *\<PKG ID\>-\<PKG VERSION\>.pkg*<br/>
 > If a folder path is specified, the default filename will be used within the specified folder.<br/>
 > If a full file path ending in ".pkg" is specified, that whole path and filename will be used.<br/>